Wikipedia + Libraries: Better Together

 The Wikipedia + Libraries project is strengthening ties between US public libraries and Wikipedia, to expand public access to authoritative information and serve public libraries’ diverse communities.
 The project is funded by the John S. and James L. Knight Foundation and the Wikimedia Foundation.
 Read more...

-In Fall 2017, WebJunction will offer a free, 10-week online training program (participants will attend six live sessions) for up to 500 US public library staff to learn to confidently engage with Wikipedia.
-Course registration opens July 19.
+WebJunction is offering a free, nine-week online training program for 300 US public library staff to learn to confidently engage with Wikipedia.

 Most Recently Added

 Frequently asked questions related to the Wikipedia + Libraries: Better Together online training program.

 Background and key dates for this 2016-2018 project.

 Eleven years ago, Bob Kosovsky of New York Public Library started his Wikipedia journey.
 Today, he considers editing to be a part of his library outreach work.
 Indeed, thanks to creating more than 40 articles, he has directed web users' attention to ...